 A referral for Special Education services involves team interventions, parental involvement, staff input, formal and informal assessments and information/sharing meetings.
 This process may take several weeks.
 If special education testing, classification and/or placement is warranted, a meeting to develop and write an individual education program is held.
 This meeting involves the student, parents, teachers and other support services personnel.

 See the PCSD Special Education page for more information about education for students with special needs.

 ELL services are for students that need assistance in learning to speak, read, listen to and write English during the school day.
 If a language other than English is spoken in the home (as reported on the PHLOTE form at the time of school enrollment), the student's English language proficiency will be assessed.

 Parents have the right to decline ELL services for their child.
-Direct ELL program questions to the school ELL teacher, or Kathleen Einhorn, Associate Superintendent of Teaching and Learning (435-645-5600).
+Direct ELL program questions to the school's ELL program advisor or the school Administrator in charge of ELL services.

 Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act prohibit discrimination against persons with a disability in any program receiving federal financial assistance.
 Section 504 defines a person with a disability as anyone who...